Bravest Warriors

-Bravest Warriors is an animated series created by Pendleton Ward.
+Bravest Warriors is an animated web series created by Pendleton Ward.
 Set in the year 3085 onwards, it follows four teenage heroes-for-hire as they warp through the universe to save adorable aliens and their worlds using the power of their emotions.
 The animated series began streaming on Frederator's Cartoon Hangover channel on YouTube on November 8, 2012.
 The series is based on a short produced for Frederator's Nicktoons animation incubator series Random!
 Cartoons that aired on January 10, 2009.
 A comic book adaptation published by Boom!
 Studios launched on October 24, 2012.

 On October 20, 2016, a fourth season was announced.
 It was produced by Nelvana in Canada, in association with Frederator.
 It started airing on VRV in the United States on December 25, 2017, and Teletoon in Canada on September 3, 2018.
 A 21-minute documentary was released on December 11, 2017.

-As the voice acting for the television series was recorded between Los Angeles, California and Toronto, Ontario, although far from being the first show from using both SAG-AFTRA and ACTRA, it is the first North American animated production to credit both unions due to using more American voice actors over Canadian voice actors.
+As the voice acting for the television series was recorded between Los Angeles, California and Toronto, Ontario.
+While it is not the first show to be both a SAG-AFTRA and ACTRA production, it is the first North American animated production to credit both unions due to using more American voice actors over Canadian voice actors.

 The show won the Shorty Award for Best Web Show in 2013 and was nominated in the Annecy International Animated Film Festival.
 It is also a 2015 Webby Award honoree.
 The fourth season was nominated for the 2019 Youth Media Alliance award for Best Digital First Content for all age groups.
 On December 3, 2019, it was announced that there would be a Catbug spin-off and Ward would be involved with it.
-However, as of November 2025, no updates have been announced.
+However, as of September 2026, no updates have been announced.